andrewm4894/am4894plots/README.rst

 This was also a good excuse for me to learn a bit about developing python packages and pushing them to pypi.

 Use at you own peril!
-Feel free to open issues and all that stuff.
+Feel free to open issues and all that good stuff.

 * Free software: MIT license
 * Documentation: https://am4894plots.readthedocs.io.